 As discussed in the Compensation Discussion and Analysis, unlike our other named executive officers, Mr. Alan Miller's compensation is determined in large part by the terms of his employment agreement.
 Mr. Miller's base salary, minimum annual bonus and certain perquisites are determined under his employment agreement.
-On July 24, 2013, we entered into an employment agreement with Alan B. Miller (effective July 1, 2013) that provides that Mr. Miller will continue to serve as Chief Executive Officer and Chairman of our Board of Directors through December 31, 2017, and subject further to automatic annual renewal unless either party elects otherwise.
-Mr. Miller's employment agreement was automatically renewed for one year through December 31, 2019.
+On July 24, 2013, we entered into an employment agreement with Alan B. Miller ("Employment Agreement") that stipulated that Mr. Miller will serve as the Chairman of our Board of Directors and Chief Executive Officer ("CEO") through December 31, 2017, and provides for automatic annual renewals unless either party elects otherwise.
+During 2018, Mr. Miller's Employment Agreement was automatically renewed for one year through December 31, 2020.